 WHAT WE BELIEVE

-The whole Bible is the final authority and inspired Word of God, the product of holy men of old who spoke and wrote as they were moved by the Holy Spirit.
-As New Testament believers, we accept the New Covenant, as recorded in the New Testament, as our infallible guide in matters pertaining to conduct and doctrine (2 Tim.
+The entire Bible is the final authority and inspired Word of God, the product of holy men of old who spoke and wrote as they were moved by the Holy Spirit.
+As New Testament believers, we accept and believe the New Covenant, as recorded in the New Testament, as our infallible guide in matters pertaining to conduct and doctrine (2 Tim.
 3:16; 1 Thess.
 2:13; 2 Peter 1:21).

 Our God is One, but manifested in three persons, the Father, the Son and the Holy Spirit, being co-equal, (Phil.
 2:6).
 God the Father is greater than all; the Source of the Word (Logos) and the Begetter, (John 14:28; John 16:28; John 1:14).
 The Son is the Word made flesh, the One Begotten, and has existed with the Father from the beginning, (John 1:1; John 1:14; John 1:18).
 The Holy Spirit proceeds forth from both the Father and the Son and is eternal, (John 15:26).